-Kabini has always been our go to destination for wildlife spotting in the Nagarhole Tiger Reserve.
-We recently spent a few days at The Serai, Kabini and wanted to try another resort located near-by.
-A quick google search for Kabini Resorts took us to the website of The Peepal Tree.
-I The name rang a bell as I could not make the trip planned 3 years ago through Bangalore Motorcycle Club due to work.
+Kabini has always been our go-to destination for wildlife spotting in the Nagarhole Tiger Reserve.
+We recently spent a few days at The Serai, Kabini, and wanted to try another resort located nearby.
+A quick google search for Kabini Resorts took us to the website of The Peepal Tree, where you can take a lakeside villa.
+The name rang a bell as I could not make the trip planned 3 years ago through Bangalore Motorcycle Club due to work.
 Archana liked the fact that it was located next to the lake so we booked it for the weekend!

-An early morning start to beat the rush on the Mysore highway proved to be a wise decision.
-With the rising sun and the temperature, the number of vehicles on the road, particularly the goods carriers and the buses did slow us down somewhat, but had no effect on our exuberance for the trip to The Peepal Tree, Kabini.
+Early morning starts to beat the rush on the Mysore highway proved to be a wise decision.
+With the rising sun and the temperature, the number of vehicles on the road, particularly the goods carriers and the buses did slow us down somewhat but had no effect on our exuberance for the trip to The Peepal Tree, Kabini.

 Kabini, cabanas, cottages, the mind started playing games.
-Having stopped at the next sign board of our destination and directions from the locals, we left the road onto a narrow street which gave way to a dirt road.
-The Google map announced “you have arrived at your destination” with nothing in sight except for a slice of water further on.
-Our persistence was rewarded when, after a turn, we reached the back waters of the Kabini Reservoir.
+Having stopped at the next signboard of our destination and directions from the locals, we left the road onto a narrow street that gave way to a dirt road.
+The Google map announced, “you have arrived at your destination” with nothing in sight except for a slice of water further on.
+Our persistence was rewarded when, after a turn, we reached the backwaters of the Kabini Reservoir.
 Deciding to carry on along the edge, another quarter of a kilometer saw us at the rear of the resort.
 The staff came out on hearing the sound of the Renault Duster and we were directed to the main entrance.

 The main gate offers a downhill panoramic view of the resort and the reservoir.
 The entire resort is built keeping the environment in mind and consists of sloping roof cottages with country tiles blending with the surrounding land.
 The dining area is a thatched roof building at the end of which is the swimming pool and the reservoir in the background.

-A welcome drink of chilled fruit juice and the no-fuss registration, took us to our cottage which consisted of a sitting cum dining room, two fair-sized bedrooms with attached toilets, a fully equipped kitchenette including micro-wave and a mini bar.
-The amenities included LED TV with TATA SKY and an AC in one bed room.
+A welcome drink of chilled fruit juice and the no-fuss registration took us to our cottage which consisted of a sitting cum dining room, two fair-sized bedrooms with attached toilets, a fully equipped kitchenette including a microwave, and a minibar.
+The amenities included an LED TV with TATA SKY and an AC in one of the bedrooms.
 On the whole, sufficient for a couple of adults and children.

 The cottages are self-sufficient with every amenity you could ask for a weekend holiday.
-Each cottages comes with a private sit out at the front that opens up to manicured gardens or another small sit out at the back as well.
-The fridge in the kitchen came stocked with cold drinks, chocolates and mineral water.
+Each cottage comes with a private sit-out at the front that opens up to manicured gardens or another small sit-out at the back as well.
+The fridge in the kitchen came stocked with cold drinks, chocolates, and mineral water.